aditmo/aditmo/README.md

 - 👋 Hi, I’m Aditya Mohanty
 - 👀 I’m interested in Blockchain Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning about Blockchain
 - 💞️ I’m looking to collaborate on Web 3 Projects
 - 📫 How to reach me aditmo@protonmail.com